PengCheng25263/KNN-prediction-on-bank-loan/README.md

 # KNN-prediction-on-bank-loan

-This is the course project from my masters' Data Mining Course.
+This is the project from my master's Data Mining course.

 Use KNN to predict the bank loan default risk